 The tab is similar to the one found on the Restaurant page.
-There the admin can accept/decline incoming orders and then track their status (until delivery) as the restaurant owner does on his end.
+There the admin can accept/decline incoming orders and then track their status (until delivery) the way the restaurant owner does on his end.

-The tab is where all the restaurants on the platform are being listed.
-The admin can edit the information about them or he can delete those if needed.
+The tab is where all the restaurants on the platform are listed.
+The admin can view or edit the information about them or he can delete those if needed.

-The tab is where all the incoming courier/restaurant registration requests are being displayed.
+The tab is where all the incoming courier/restaurant registration requests are displayed.
 The admin can accept or reject a request.
-Upon acceptance, the platform will send the credentials to the email provided in the sign-up form.
+Upon acceptance, a new restaurant will be created using the email provided by the restaurant owner in the request.
+The credentials will be sent to the restaurant owner to the email provided in the sign-up form.

-The tab is where some useful platform statistics is displayed.
+The tab is where some useful platform statistics are displayed.
 Here the platform owner can change the app fee and courier fee for the delivery.